d20fantasy/d20fantasy.github.io/_posts/portfolio/2019-05-31-ServiceNow-User-Avatars.md

 #### What is it?

 The **Avatars** application generates avatars for user records.
-Say goodbye to boring Initials!
+Say goodbye to boring Initials!<!--endexcerpt-->

 > x_snc_avatars.Avatar().get(String sys_id, String sprite_collection);